The Glebe Foreshore Walk is a scenic trail that runs from Bicentennial Park to Bridge Road, following the shores of Rozelle Bay and Blackwattle Bay.

 Dogs: | On and off leash sections in the parks |

-There are various ways to travel to the Glebe foreshore area.
+There are several ways to reach the Glebe foreshore area.

-The easiest way to travel to Glebe is via the Sydney Light Rail from Central Station.
-Jubilee Park and Rozelle Bay are the closest light rail stations.
+The easiest way to get to Glebe is by taking the Sydney Light Rail from Central Station.
+The closest stops are Jubilee Park and Rozelle Bay.

-Rozelle Bay Station is opposite the new Rozelle Parklands, from where you can walk to Bicentennial Park in Glebe.
+Rozelle Bay Station is located across from the new Rozelle Parklands, where you can start your walk towards Bicentennial Park in Glebe.

-Plenty of buses travel through Glebe from the city, with various bus stops along Glebe Point Road in Glebe and The Crescent in Annandale.
+Many buses travel through Glebe from the city, with stops along Glebe Point Road in Glebe and The Crescent in Annandale.

-A small car park is located on Chapman Road next to Bicentennial Park, which tends to fill up quickly on the weekends (see map location).
+There is a small car park on Chapman Road next to Bicentennial Park, though it fills up quickly on weekends (see location on map).

-Another option is suburban street parking closer to Jubilee Park, along Victoria Road, Alexandra Road, Eglinton Road, or Northcote Road.
-These roads typically have a two-hour parking limit.
+An alternative is suburban street parking near Jubilee Park, along Victoria Road, Alexandra Road, Eglinton Road, or Northcote Road.
+These streets generally have a two-hour parking limit.

 Map